-Breathing ambient particle pollution (PM2.5) and Ozone (O3) can cause chronic airway swelling and irritation, which is especially dangerous for people with preexisting respiratory conditions.
+Breathing ambient particle (PM2.5) and Ozone (O3) pollution can cause chronic airway swelling and irritation, which is especially dangerous for people with preexisting respiratory conditions.
 In addition to aggravating asthma symptoms, breathing high levels of air pollution can increase the frequency and severity of asthma attacks.

 But air pollution doesn’t only affect people with existing respiratory issues.
 Studies have shown that ambient air pollution also increases your chances of developing asthma, particularly in young children whose lungs are still developing.
 In fact, a recent University of Southern California study found that a slight decline in L.A.’s ambient air pollution over the last two decades reduced local childhood asthma rates by 20 percent.

 Chronic Obstructive Pulmonary Disease, or COPD, is the overarching term given to a variety of inflammatory lung diseases that cause difficulty breathing and inhibit healthy lung functioning.
 COPD produces symptoms such as shortness of breath, chest tightness, excess mucus, chronic coughing, fatigue, and more frequent respiratory infections.
 People with COPD may suffer from a single condition, or they may have multiple respiratory conditions, such as emphysema, bronchitis, and asthma.

 Prolonged exposure to air pollution — at home, work, or outdoors — has been shown to contribute to the development of COPD in healthy individuals.
 It also worsens COPD symptoms for those with existing conditions and increases morbidity and mortality rates associated with the disease.
 According to the World Health Organization (WHO) air pollution accounts for 43 percent of all global deaths and disease from COPD.